katydid/parser/decisions/survey/references/javascript.md

 > public static parse(text: string, formatter: DateTimeFormatter): ZonedDateTime Obtains an instance of ZonedDateTime from a text string such as 2007-12-03T10:15:30+01:00[Europe/Paris].

+## Char

+Single characters seem to be represented using strings of length one.

 ## References

 * [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)